 9. Enjoy the West Frisian market

 Discover the beauty of The Netherlands on an old market and find where to go in The Netherlands besides Amsterdam.
 One of the many historic markets you can visit in The Netherlands is the West Friese, or West Frisian, market in the town of Schagen.
 Schagen is located in the region of West Friesland.
 During July and August (and usually one Thursday in September), this old fashioned Dutch market in Noord- Holland is held every Thursday between 08:30 and 16:00.
 Discover the typical West Frisian costumes, enjoy old-fashioned games, see traditional dances and plenty of more.
 There are ten markets in total, starting from the first Thursday of July.

 Every Thursday has its theme and takes place between 08:30 and 16:00.
 The parade of people usually starts around 10:45, and the best location is the Markt in Schagen.

-Thursday 8th of July: Day of dance and music
+First Thursday of July: Day of dance and music

-Thursday 22nd of July: Day of the traditional dresses
+Third Thursday of July: Day of the traditional dresses